 A parent once said to me that she’d never witnessed a person with a calm voice hold the attention of seventeen teenagers (for several classes) without having to yell at some point.
 Lol.
 Her observation of the atmosphere I foster in my classes and her inspiration to share that with me gave me the fuel I needed at the time.

-However, working with youth is the most rewarding experience of it all.
-Passing on valuable principles and methods that I’ve acquired along the way in my work and in life and watching them apply it to their life, but in their own way, is the most exhilarating feeling.
-Teaching them personal development, life skills, and wellness methods and observing their expansion has been priceless.
+Working with youth is the most rewarding experience of it all.
+Passing on mindset principles, wellness practices and methods that I’ve acquired along the way and watching them apply it to their life, but in their own way, is the most exhilarating feeling.
+Teaching youth and being a witness to their expansion and personal growth is priceless.

 We all have unique gifts to share with the world.
-If we start from where we are now it will have a ripple effect.
-When we take the time to identify positive aspects in others we may realize how we’re all connected in extraordinary ways and we may even be inspired to reach for more.
+When we start from where we are now it will have a ripple effect across the planet.
+When we take the time to identify positive aspects in other people we soon discover that we are all connected in extraordinary ways.

 Every Wednesday and Thursday I teach my 5-week youth empowerment program.
 Registration is available at www.truexpansion.org/registration or at www.facebook.com/truexpansionfoundation.
 Feel free to view my latest blog posts.